hundeo:

 Due to its special structure, healing clay works like a small sponge that absorbs harmful substances and removes them from the body.

-For example, it can be used with Diarrhea absorb toxins and bind excess water.
-The substances are then transported away via the digestive tract.
+In the case of diarrhea, for example, it can absorb toxins and bind excess water.
+The substances are then removed via the digestive tract.

 External application